thepolarbear0818/blog/pages/docs/faq.md

 ### [How do I enable WebGL?](#settings-and-librewolfoverridecfg)

-Put this in your _librewolf.overrides.cfg_:
+You can do this in the LibreWolf setting, or alternatively add this in your _librewolf.overrides.cfg_:

 ```js
 defaultPref("webgl.disabled", false);